4 Types of White Beans: What’s the Difference?

 Substituting One Variety for Another

-The reality is that even though the different varieties of white beans have slightly different flavors and sizes, (and everyone has their personal favorites), they’re often used interchangeably in recipes.
+The reality is that even though the different varieties have slightly different flavors and sizes, (and everyone has their personal favorites), they’re often used interchangeably in recipes.
 So, for example, if a recipe calls for Cannellinis, and you only have Great Northerns on hand, your dish will still come out fine and taste delicious.
 So try them all to see which you like best, and enjoy.